NYU-DiffusionMRI/DESIGNER-v1/README.md

 Ensure that your profile has FSL, MRtrix3 and conda system varibles defined (refer to our .bash_profile's screenshot above) If you do, proceed with a system reboot.
 Otherwise, check your installation of missing modules.

 ## Directory Configuration
+To-Do

+## Fututre Updates
+Available upon requests

+## Acknowledgements
+I'd like to thank NYU's dMRI team for their original work which formed the basis of this pipeline.
+Their Designer pipeline forms most of this software package, which was wrapped with MATLAB for ease-of-use.

+Also extending my gratitude to Dr. Jensen, for his continued guidance and support.
+His ideas and suggestion have made this package possible.
+He has been involved in every part of validating this pipeline and pointing out regions to watch out for.

+Not forgetting Emilie McKinnon, for the countless hours she spent looking over my code in times of need to point out my errors.
+She's been a wonderful debugger and feature suggester.